 About my region is a series of individual profiles of the agricultural, forestry and fisheries industries in your region.
-This regional profile presents an overview of the agriculture and fisheries sectors in the Hunter Valley (excluding Newcastle) region and the recent New South Wales financial performance of the broadacre, dairy, vegetable, and sugarcane industries.
+This regional profile presents an overview of the agriculture and fisheries sectors in the Hunter Valley (excluding Newcastle) region and the recent New South Wales financial performance of the broadacre, dairy and vegetable industries.

 The Hunter Valley (excluding Newcastle) region of New South Wales is located north of Sydney and north-west of Newcastle, encompassing the hinterland area of the Hunter River.
 The region comprises the six local government areas of Cessnock, Dungog, Maitland, Muswellbrook, Port Stephens, and Upper Hunter Shire, and most of Singleton and a part of the Mid-Coast local government area.
 The region covers a total area of around 21,492 square kilometres or 2.68 per cent of New South Wales and is home to approximately 269,700 people (ABS 2017).

 Agricultural land in the Hunter Valley (excluding Newcastle) region occupies 14,116 square kilometres, or 66 per cent of the region.
 Areas classified as conservation and natural environments (nature conservation, protected areas and minimal use) occupy 5,871 square kilometres, or 27 per cent of the region.
 The most common land use by area is grazing modified pastures, which occupies 7,673 square kilometres or 36 per cent of the region.

 Australian Bureau of Statistics (ABS) data from the November 2017 Labour Force Survey indicate that around 129,400 people were employed in the Hunter Valley (excluding Newcastle) region.
 The region accounts for 3 per cent of total employment in New South Wales and 7 per cent of all people employed in the New South Wales agriculture, forestry and fishing sector.